How Zippy from Rainbow can help with your Sales Conversations

 Watch the video below or scroll down to read more.

-I make reference to him quite frequently on calls with my private clients so I thought it’s about time he gets a moment of fame in my video and on the blog too!
+I make reference to him quite frequently when I’m coaching clients around sales, so I thought it’s about time he gets a moment of fame over here too!

 When I started out working in sales at age 23 I worked in the travel industry, but by my 30’s I’d moved to the recruitment industry, and there Zippy was a regular feature of our lives.
-We used to remind each other “State the price.
-Then zip up” and we’d make that gesture of zipping up our lips – just like Zippy!
+We would be on the phone to clients and we used to remind each other “State the price.
+Then zip up” by making that gesture of zipping up our lips – just like Zippy!

-Instead, you are more likely to hear “I need to think about it”.
+Instead, in this scenario you are more likely to hear “I need to think about it”.
+Because if you don’t give them space to think during the conversation, they will need to go away to find that space.

-There are a few key places in the sales process where it is important to say what you’ve got to say – then “zip up”.
+There are a few key places in the sales process where it is important to say what you’ve got to say – then “zip up”, even just for a few moments.
 Here are a few examples:

-1. After you’ve shared an important piece of information that you know is important for them to take in and process.
+- After you’ve shared any important piece of information that you know is important for them to take in and process.

-There are other moments too, but basically, the rule of thumb is – any time where you know your client needs space to process what you’ve just told them.
+There are other moments too, but basically, the rule of thumb is – any time where you know your client may need space to process what you’ve just told them.

 You’ve just asked them if they’d like to go ahead and get started next week.
 Zip up.

 Give them time to process.
-Their brain will be whirring and running a complex algorithm at a zillion miles per hour, weighing up all the pros and cons, whether it feels right, what they are scared of, what their husband and best friend will say, what could go wrong, how amazing it would be if it goes right – and simultaneously wondering if there’s enough money in the account or if they should put it on the credit card – or even ask Aunt Jemima if she’ll release a bit of their inheritance early.
+Their brain will be whirring and running a complex algorithm at a zillion miles per hour, weighing up all the pros and cons, whether it feels right, what they are scared of, what their partner or best friend will say, what could go wrong, how amazing it would be if it goes right – and simultaneously trying to figure the best account to pay it from, or whether to put it on a credit card and what else they might need the money for instead.

 Sometimes the decision will be easy – the potential client may have come to the call with their mind 80% made up and all you have to do is reinforce their decision and not inadvertently say something that’s going to change their mind.